zufre/rails-dynamic-request-readme-cb-000/README.md

 end
 ```

 Running `rspec` gives us an expected error of: `ActionController::RoutingError: No route matches [GET] "/posts/1"`.
-To correct this error, let's draw a route that maps to a show action in the PostsController:
+To correct this error, let's draw a route in *config/routes.rb* that maps to a show action in the PostsController:

 ```ruby
 get 'posts/:id', to: 'posts#show'